 This Licensing Authority submitted a proposal for a Premises Licence for a small casino, to the Independent Casinos Advisory Panel.
-Details regarding this proposal can be found at www.digitalmaidstone.co.uk or are available via request to Mrs Alison Broom, Director of Prosperity and Regeneration, on 01622 602019.
+Details regarding this proposal are available via request to Zena Cooke, Director of Regeneration and Communities, on 01622 602364.
 The submission was not shortlisted for further consideration by the Panel.